 13. Nanotechnology in Nuclear Medicine-MATLAB use - Nefeli Lagopati

-14. CASE Studies in Nuclear Medicine/ MATLAB Approach - Stella Synefia, Elena Tfoi, Nefeli Lagopati
+14. CASE Studies in Nuclear Medicine/ MATLAB Approach - Stella Synefia, Elena Ttofi, Nefeli Lagopati

 Maria Lyra Georgosopoulou, PhD, is an Associate Professor and Medical Physicist.
-She is an Associate Professor at the University of Athens, a Radiation Protection Officer and Scientific Director of Pediatric Nuclear Medical Imaging at Aretaeion Hospital, Greece.
+She was an Associate Professor in the National and Kapodistrian University of Athens and a Radiation Protection Officer at Aretaeion Hospital.
+For twenty years she was the Scientific Director of the "Paediatric Nuclear Medical Imaging Center" (IATRIKI APEIKONISI /IA) in Athens, Greece.
+The integrating theme of her research has been applications of advanced technology to practical biomedical problems in Nuclear Medicine and Medical Ultrasound Image Processing and Evaluation.